msakhawatali/E-commerce-API-with-FastAPI/README.md

 ### 4. Environment Variables

-Create a `.env` file in the project root and configure your variables:
+Create a `.env` file in the project root:

 ```env
 SECRET_KEY=your_secret_key